lizmat/raku-all-modules/cpan/WARRINGD/PDF-Class/README.md

 # PDF::Class

-This module provides a set of classes and accessors for structured access to PDF documents as described int the PDF 1.7 Reference Guide.
+This is primarily a support module for [PDF::API6](https://github.com/p6-pdf/PDF-API6).

-It understands the internal structure of PDF documents and gradually types classes and objects as they are dereferenced.
+PDF::Class provides a set of classes and accessors for structured access to PDF documents as described int the PDF 1.7 Reference Guide.

 As well as structural and type validation; PDF::Class also understands inheritance (via Parent entries) and the sometimes finicky serialization rules regarding PDF construction into indirect objects.
 These details are automatically handled to ensure the `save-as` method correctly serializes the PDF.